We need alternatives in mental healthcare

 This expands the definition of mental health considerably.
 Notice spirituality has a dynamic role to play in creating and maintaining wellness.
 The person who is well has meaning and purpose in life.
 He/She has a dynamic spiritual life with a profound connection to spirit.
 Picture it like this:

 Now, let’s take a closer look at the mental health problems in today’s world that need to be dealt with.
+This will help us see how we need alternatives that are effective.

 With alarming numbers of school shootings and youth who are seriously mentally disturbed…more suicides and mental pathology in the military…increasingly psychiatric drugs negatively impacting our whole population and healthcare providers operating out of an obsolete paradigm…we must respond by employing more effective options for mental healthcare that aim high–for optimal wellness.